chrismarcok/DoleOut/README.md

 Note: it is assumed that no user is logged in on the home page, the registration page, or the login page.
 Consequently, the Register and Login tabs in the site header are only visible on these pages.

-On other pages it is assumed that you are logged in as "user" or "admin", and the right part of the header is changed to only hold the profile tab, which is a link to your profile page (which currently is hard-coded to link to "user", as we do not have a way to determine which user is logged in currently without server calls).
+On other pages it is assumed that you are logged in as "user" or "admin", and the right part of the header is changed to only hold the profile tab, which is a link to your profile page (which currently is hard-coded to link to "user" or "admin", as we do not have a way to determine whether another user is logged in without server calls).

 _____________________